Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Optimal Solution

 It can be checked that the upper level problem, Problem \ref{p:I_upper}, is equivalent with the original optimization problem, Problem \ref{s:p:constant_gain}.
-In the following, the lower level problem, Problem \ref{p:I_lower} will be solved first.
-Problem \ref{p:I_lower} is a non-convex optimization problem, since the function $\frac{d_n P_t}{W \log \left(1+ P_t h\right)}$ in the objective function of Problem \ref{p:I_lower} is non-convex with $P_t$.
+In the following, the lower level problem, Problem \ref{p:I_lower} will be solved first. {Inspecting the function $\frac{d_n P_t}{W \log \left(1+ P_t h\right)}$ in the objective function of Problem \ref{p:I_lower}, it can be found that its second-order derivative with $P_t$ is always non-positive, which implies the concavity of the function $\frac{d_n P_t}{W \log \left(1+ P_t h\right)}$.
+Thus Problem \ref{p:I_lower} is a non-convex optimization problem, considering that Problem \ref{p:I_lower} includes minimizing a concave function. } Problem \ref{p:I_lower} is a non-convex optimization problem, since the function $\frac{d_n P_t}{W \log \left(1+ P_t h\right)}$ in the objective function of Problem \ref{p:I_lower} is non-convex with $P_t$.
 To simplify the solving of Problem \ref{p:I_lower}, we define an assistant variable $\tau_t = \frac{d_t}{W\log\left(1+P_t h\right)}$, which represents the time consumption for offloading the input data of sub-task $\phi_n$.
-By expressing $P_t$ with $\tau_t$, i.e., $P_t = \left(e^{\frac{d_t}{W \tau_t}} - 1\right)\frac{1}{h}$, Problem \ref{p:I_lower} turns to be the following optimization problem \begin{prob} \begin{small}
+By expressing $P_t$ with $\tau_t$, i.e., $P_t = \left(e^{\frac{d_t}{W \tau_t}} - 1\right)\frac{1}{h}$, Problem \ref{p:I_lower} turns to be the following optimization problem \begin{prob} \end{prob} For Problem \ref{p:I_lower_convex}, it can be checked that the function $\tau_t \left(e^{\frac{d_n}{W \tau_t}} - 1\right) \frac{1}{h}$ is convex with $\tau_t$ since its second-order derivative with $\tau_t$ is larger than 0.
+In addition, both the function ${k_0 l_i f_i^2} $ and the function $\frac{l_i}{f_i} $ are convex with $f_i$ for $i \in \{1, 2, ..., n-1\}$.
+Hence Problem \ref{p:I_lower_convex} is a convex optimization problem, which can be solved by traditional methods, such as the elliptical method or interior method \cite{boyd_vandenberghe_2004}.